Have you caught bullet journal fever? I have, and I think craft professionals will love this simple way to organize your

 A lot of people like the Leuchtturm1917 Dotted Notebook because the dotted pages add flexibility in the way you use the page.
 It lets you sketch on the page and add charts more easily.

 I use Sakura Pigma Micron Ink Pens to write in my journal.
-It's important to keep your journal tidy.
-My handwriting tends to be messy because I'm in a hurry to get my ideas on paper, but there's something about writing with Sakura pens that keeps my printing tidy.
+My handwriting tends to be messy because I'm often in a hurry to get my ideas on paper, but there's something about writing with Sakura pens that keeps my printing tidy.

 You'll also need more details about exactly how to set up your journal.
 Ryder Carroll has provided an excellent guide which explains everything you need to know to get started.